Eddie Aikau: Memorial surfing invitational

 In Aikau's honor, the surfwear company Quiksilver sponsored “The Eddie” until 2016.
 The event was cancelled for 2017, but the Aikau family brought it back with largely local sponsors for 2018–19 as the Quiksilver Big Wave Invitational in Memory of Eddie Aikau at Waimea Bay.

 Since its inception in 1985, the tournament has only been held 11 times due to a precondition that open-ocean swells reach a minimum of 20 ft, which translates to a wave face height of over 30 ft.
-The first Eddie was held at Sunset Beach in 1985; in 1987, Eddie Aikau's younger brother Clyde Aikau won the Eddie after it moved to Waimea Bay); the most recent tournament was in December 2024, when waves in the bay reached the minimum of 20 to 30 ft high.
+The first Eddie was held at Sunset Beach in 1985 and was won by Denton Miyamura in January 1985.
+In its second year the tournament was moved to Waimea Bay, and was won by Eddie Aikau's younger brother Clyde in February 1986.
+The most recent tournament was held in December 2024, when waves in the bay reached the minimum of 20 to 30 ft high.
 The contest invites only 28 big-wave riders to participate in two rounds of competition.
 The event does not allow the use of jet skis to tow surfers into the waves.

+ESPN documentary

+In 2013 Sam George, an ex-professional surfer and filmmaker, directed a documentary for ESPN's 30 for 30 series about Aikau titled Hawaiian: The Legend of Eddie Aikau.
+The documentary premiered at the Tribeca Film Festival and on ESPN on October 1, 2013.
+The documentary details Aikau's life from childhood to his death and won an Emmy for Best Sports Documentary Series, making it one of the few surf-related films to ever receive such recognition.

+At the completion of the film, George commented on Aikau:

+The most surprising thing to learn was the ways in which Eddie Aikau was a hero in the most authentic sense of the word...
+Eddie put himself in harm’s way for the sake of others.
+He cared about others, from his first day on the job as a lifeguard at Waimea Bay to his very last moment, paddling to get help in an attempt to save his stricken crewmates.
+Eddie stood up for people he didn’t necessarily even like, all out of an inherent sense of fairness.
+It was a wonderful thing to discover that the legend was a true hero.